python-poetry/poetry/docs/cli.md

 See [Managing environments]({{< relref "managing-environments" >}}) for more information about these commands.

+### env activate

+The `env activate` command prints the command to activate a virtual environment in your current shell.

+{{% note %}}
+This command does not activate the virtual environment, but only displays the activation command, for more information on how to use this command see [here]({{< relref "managing-environments#activating-the-environment" >}}).
+{{% /note %}}

+### env info

+The `env info` command displays information about the current environment.

+#### Options

+* `--path (-p)`: Only display the environment's path.
+* `--executable (-e)`: Only display the environment's python executable path.

+### env list

+The `env list` command lists all virtualenvs associated with the current project.

+#### Options

+* `--full-path`: Output the full paths of the virtualenvs.

+### env remove

+The `env remove` command removes virtual environments associated with the project.
+You can specify multiple Python executables or virtual environment names to remove all matching ones.
+Alternatively, you can remove all associated virtual environments using the `--all` option.

+{{% note %}}
+If `virtualenvs.in-project` config is set to `true`, no argument or option is required.
+Your in project virtual environment is removed.
+{{% /note %}}

+#### Arguments

+* `python`: The python executables associated with, or names of the virtual environments which are to be removed.
+Can be specified multiple times.

+#### Options

+* `--all`: Remove all managed virtual environments associated with the project.

+### env use

+The `env use` command activates or creates a new virtualenv for the current project.

+#### Arguments

+* `python`: The python executable to use.
+This can be a version number (if not on Windows) or a path to the python binary.

 ## cache

 The `cache` command regroups sub commands to interact with Poetry's cache.